pingcap/docs/tools/dm/skip-replace-sqls.md

 1. We just need the DDL lock owner to execute `sql-skip` (`--worker={DDL-lock-owner}`).
 2. We just need the DDL lock owner to execute `resume-task` (`--worker={DDL-lock-owner}`).

----

-#### Actively replace after the replication gets interrupted in the scenario of merging and replicating data from sharded tables
+#### Actively replace before the replication gets interrupted in the scenario of merging and replicating data from sharded tables

 ##### Business scenario